mixcoac/sparky/README.md

 ## Install
-Sparky was planned as only a colour palette to build themes from, so by itself there isn't a set "official" Sparky theme for anything.
+Sparky was planned as only a colour palette to build themes from, so there aren't any "official" Sparky themes.

-However, there's some methods to get a Sparky theme running on your machine.
+However, Sparky themes are available in a few odd ways, mainly for terminals.

 ### Terminals
 Using [terminal.sexy](https://terminal.sexy), configurations for Sparky are available for many terminal emulators.
 You can find some config files in `src` and instructions on how to install them in your terminal [here](src/README.md).